Rei-SwitchBot/faq/en-us/Meter.md

 The reason why the Meter uses the Bluetooth Low Energy protocol (BLE) to communicate is that it's more cost-effective and less power-consuming than using Wi-Fi, leading the batteries to last a lot longer (in most cases for a year) and the sample rate of the Meter can be a lot higher than using Wi-Fi.
 A lot of Meters with on-board Wi-Fi will sample once every 15 minutes instead of once every 2 minutes which is what the SwitchBot Meter is capable of, and their batteries die after a couple of weeks instead of a year or more.
 Changing battery frequently would be a real annoyance when we're placing the Meter to some hard-to-reach places like a crawlspace under a house.

 So with a SwitchBot Hub (Plus/Mini), we can not only add Wi-Fi capability to the SwitchBot Meter but due to the favorable price, we can also have a larger array of energy-efficient Meters pushing to the cloud for remotely monitoring for a lot less cost.
-As for the Cloud Service, there is no extra fee once we purchase a SwitchBot Hub (Plus/Mini).
+As for the Third-party Service, there is no extra fee once we purchase a SwitchBot Hub (Plus/Mini).

 We may eventually move in the direction of Wi-Fi once it's possible to have more efficient systems.